iotaledger/wallet.rs/docs/docs/libraries/nodejs/examples.md

 # Examples

-This section will guide you through several examples using the node.js binding of the `wallet.rs` library.
+This section will guide you through several examples using the node.js binding of the `Wallet.rs` library.
 You can also find the code for the examples in the `/bindings/nodejs/examples` folder in the [official GitHub repository](https://github.com/iotaledger/wallet.rs/tree/develop/bindings/nodejs/examples).

 All the examples in this section expect your custom password  to be set in the `.env` file:
 ```bash